johans-work/berserk/README.md

 ![image](https://github.com/johans-work/berserk/assets/108384802/1715f475-7f3c-4752-be03-2271276ff1e0)

-- [ ] The symbols on number keys remain paired at the same position on the symbol layer.

 ## phase 3: the rest

-- [ ] Layer2 is added for symbols.
+- [ ] The number symbols remain paired at the same position on the symbol layer.
 - [ ] - _ = + are added to T B G R on the left of layer 2.
 Equal is in the middle, with underscore below it, and minus above it, with plus next to minus at the 9 position.
 - [ ] ; is replace with ' that has higher usage on layer0.
 - [ ] ; and : are placed above , and . at K L on the left of layer 2.